There was nothing about Lisa Nichols’ early life that promised abundance.

 A month before she gave birth, her son’s father went to prison, leaving Lisa as the sole parent able to support her child.
 She relied on the help of an organization called WIC, Women, Infants, and Children, just to feed her newborn.

-She’d stand in line with other mothers and some fathers waiting to get free butter, milk, and pasta, feeling both shame at needing assistance and gratitude at the services these organizations are able to provide.
+She’d stand in line with other mothers and some fathers waiting to get free butter, milk, and pasta, feeling both shame at needing assistance and gratitude at the services these organizations can provide.

 “I was broke, and I was broken.
 As a parent, all you want to do is provide for your child.”
 So she looked down at her son wrapped in a bath towel and promised her son, Jelani, “I will never be this broken again.”